Pedrok5000/GCP-RingManager/README.md

 The ring manager application always starts on port 8000 at a given IP address (depends on the VM on which the application runs) and implements two services: `RegisterServiceImpl` and `GetServerServiceImpl`.

 The `RegisterServiceImpl` service concerns the communication between kvServer and the ring manager, that is, it implements the contract that has the operation of registering kvServer in the ring manager, the operation for kvServer to obtain its successor and the operation to inform the failure of kvServer successor to ring manager.
-All these operations need to access the ring's information and for that there is the `RingInfo` class that keeps a list with the kvServers as well as the number of kvServers that the ring supports (in our implementation N = 3).
+All these operations need to access the ring's information and for that there is the `RingInfo` class that keeps a list with the kvServers as well as the number of kvServers that the ring supports (in this implementation N = 3).

 The operations themselves have to ensure that there are no concurrency issues, for example when adding servers to the list.
 To this end, the operations have the keyword `synchronized` which guarantees that only one gRPC thread changes the list of servers at any given time.